Maxhasnoidea/Stringing-Tool/README.md

-Stringing Tool
+Stinging Tool is a digital tool to sketch in 3d space.
+It is used to create complex curves that are globally adjustable.
+It is dynamic within its constraints and describes a 3d object in its dimension.

+The tool has its origins in the works of Gaudi and Insler, architects that didn’t drew the b

 Functionality:

--  Positining Box for Points and Forcefields
+-  Positioning Box for Points and Forcefields
 -  Leveling Points and Forcefields on Axis shortcut r,t,z
 -  Hotkey List
 -  GUI